 What Happens During Air Duct Cleaning

 If you don’t need to install a new HVAC system, you have to regularly service your existing unit to keep it running smoothly.
 One very important HVAC maintenance task is air duct cleaning.
-The air ducts in your home can get dirty and clogged over time, resulting in weaker airflow, higher energy bills, and worse indoor air quality.
-Duct cleaning is something that’s best left to the professionals because it requires specialized equipment and involves accessing hard-to-reach areas in your home, such as behind walls and crawl spaces.
+The air ducts in your home can get dirty and clogged over time, resulting in weaker airflow, higher energy bills, and worsen indoor air quality.
+Duct cleaning is something that’s best left to the professionals because it requires specialized equipment and involves accessing hard-to-reach areas in your homes, such as behind walls and crawl spaces.

 Before Duct Cleaning

 Before they start cleaning your air ducts, the HVAC technician will visually inspect the ducts to determine the type and extent of buildup that has accumulated.
 This will help them to decide which cleaning method to use.
 In addition, the inspection involves looking for certain conditions that must be eliminated before the cleaning.
-For instance, if there’s rodent infestation in your ducts, you have to call in an exterminator first.
+For instance, if there’s a rodent infestation in your ducts, you have to call in an exterminator first.